kubewarden/docs/docs/operator-manual/Rancher-Fleet.md

 Kubewarden uses a pre-delete helm hook job in `kubewarden-controller` chart that deletes the default policy-server.
 This pre-delete hook is necessary to vacate the webhooks of the policies before deleting the PolicyServer.
 This is true any Policy Engine.
-If not, the cluster will have webhooks for policies that don't exist anymore so rejecting everything and being in a failed state.
+If not, the cluster may have webhooks for policies that don't exist anymore so rejecting everything and being in a failed state.

 Removing the GitRepo, and hence the `kubewarden-crds` chart, at the same time as the `kubewarden-controller` chart makes the pre-delete hook job fail.
 It means the removal is incomplete, leaving 'debris' in the cluster.

 :::

 Uninstalling CRDs automatically isn't normally supported by any tooling, and Rancher Fleet is no exception.

-To perform a correct removal, make sure to first remove the Bundle for `kubewarden-defaults` from the cluster.
+To perform a correct removal,
+make sure to first remove the Bundle for `kubewarden-defaults` from the cluster.
-Do this by committing those changes to the repo holding the Fleet configuration and waiting for it to be applied.
+Do this by committing those changes to the repository holding the Fleet configuration and then waiting until it's applied.
 Then remove `kubewarden-controller` in the same way, and lastly, remove `kubewarden-crds`.

 Another option is to add 2 GitRepos, one for the CRDs only, and another for the rest of the Kubewarden charts.